cnichte/md-curcuma/README.md

 1. Split a Longform in separate Files at Headlines
 2. Obsidian-Links (Images and Documents), copy Files on the fly
-3. Latex-Formulas, Paragraph an inline.
+3. Latex-Formulas, Paragraph an Inline.
 4. Callouts
 5. Remove Todos